requarks/wiki-site-v3/content/docs/install/platform/desktop.md

   db-data:
 ```

-This file simply defines a PostgreSQL container *(our database)* and the Wiki.js container.
+This file simply defines a PostgreSQL container *(the database)* and the Wiki.js container.

 ## 3. Open Terminal / Command Prompt